Skip to main content

 Frequently Visited

-The Mission of the Office of Special Education (OSE) is to provide, implement, and monitor the delivery of a seamless continuum of services for students with disabilities from birth through age 21, to prepare for college, career, and community readiness.
-OSE supports schools to ensure the success of every student with disabilities by supporting families through the IEP process and in their student’s education.
+The Mission of the Division of Specialized Support Services (DSSS) is to provide, implement, and monitor the delivery of a seamless continuum of services for students with disabilities from birth through age 21, to prepare for college, career, and community readiness.
+DSSS supports schools to ensure the success of every student with disabilities by supporting families through the IEP process and in their student’s education.

 MCPS provides a Free Appropriate Public Education (FAPE) to all students with disabilities in need of special education and related services.